What do you expect from your workplace? Professionalism, respect, and dignity!

 According to Statistics Canada, close to half of women and approximately three in 10 men across Canada have disclosed encountering harassment or sexual assault within their workplace.

-Considering these statistics, identifying the signs of workplace harassment becomes essential as it can help implement harassment preventive strategies and create a safer workplace.
+Considering these statistics, identifying the signs of workplace bullying and harassment becomes essential as it can help implement harassment preventive strategies and create a safer workplace.

 Ignoring or downplaying these signs creates a harmful culture and exposes the organization to significant legal and reputational risks.